Computer Science

 At the completion of the degree in Software Development, graduates will be able to:

-9. Develop software programs that reflect the application of up- to-date tools and techniques of the discipline.
+7. Develop software programs with up-to-date tools and techniques of the discipline.

 In addition, the graduate will be able to demonstrate competency in the general education outcomes.